Flight-Free-UK/flight_free_uk_website/source/posts/podcast-series-episode-6-train-setting-across-europe.html.markdown

 ### Flight Free UK:

 *We’ll explore these ideas a little more in a future episode, where we’ll focus on travelling within the UK, or appreciating the value of not travelling.
 For now we'll say thanks very much to Dr Alexandra Jellicoe for joining us, and do check out those blog posts about travelling across Europe by train.
 There are even some tips on there for people who’ve not done it before.
-It’s all on the Be Inspired tab of our website, [flightfree.co.uk](http://flightfree.co.uk).
+It’s all on the Be Inspired tab of our [website](https://flightfree.co.uk/).
 Thanks for listening, and see you next month.*

+#### You can listen to this full podcast, and access the rest of the series, at our [podcast page.](https://flightfree.co.uk/podcast/)